 Cricut Materials that can be used with the Fine-point blade

 The materials listed in the section below all work well with the fine-point Cricut blade.
 Easily adjust the pre-labeled settings on the dial or in Design Space to match what you are using.
-I will also note the settings below and we will discuss this further into the unit.
+I will also note the settings below, and we will discuss this further in the unit.

 Iron-on vinyl (a.k.a heat transfer vinyl or HTV) is an absolute favorite for most Cricut users and works well with a fine-point blade, but what are some of the very best iron-on vinyl to use?

-5. Fame Heat Transfer Vinyl – This brand is great when you are hunting for a wide selection of colors.
-The other benefit of this brand is that it is cheaper then some alternatives if you are on a budget!
+5. Fame Heat Transfer Vinyl – This brand is great when hunting for a wide selection of colors.
+The other benefit of this brand is that it is cheaper than some alternatives if you are on a budget!

-Mat to use: Generally the standard grip mat will work with all vinyls.
+Mat to use: Generally, the standard grip mat will work with all vinyl.

 Adhesive Vinyl – Use Vinyl Setting

-There are basically 2 categories of adhesive vinyl – permanent outdoor and removable indoor – with various types within each category.
-Vinyl will always be clarified as one of those types and you should use accordingly to the project for best results.
+There are basically two categories of adhesive vinyl – permanent outdoor and removable indoor – with various types within each category.
+Vinyl will always be clarified as one of those types, and you should use it accordingly to the project for the best results.

 For adhesive vinyl, you will generally use the vinyl setting on your Cricut.

-1. Oracal Vinyl – This vinyl is my personal top choice when I am thinking about starting an adhesive vinyl project.
-Oracal is regarded as the industry leader when it comes to craft vinyl.
+1. Oracal Vinyl – This vinyl is my personal top choice when I start an adhesive vinyl project.
+Oracal is regarded as the industry leader when it comes to crafting vinyl.
 This vinyl is designed to last years.
-You can also find rolls of this on Vinyl Direct here in both glossy or matte!
+You can also find rolls of this on Vinyl Direct here in both glossy and matte!

 2. Cricut Adhesive Vinyl – Cricut is still a great go-to resource for AV.
-As a whole Cricut does tend to be more pricey BUT there are times that I find a better shade in a color I am searching for with Cricut’s vinyl.
+As a whole, Cricut tends to be more pricey, but sometimes I find a better shade in a color I am searching for with Cricut’s vinyl.

 6. Stencil Vinyl – Stencil vinyl is wonderful for achieving crisp paint lines!

 Paper and cardstock are near and dear to me because I love to make paper flowers.
-In fact, you will be getting access to not only the practice files in this course but also my free resource library!
+In fact, you will be getting access to the practice files in this course and my free resource library!

 When crafting with cardstock, set the dial to cardstock or one setting further to your left on the dial for anything above 65-pound cardstock.
-Or if you are using Maker, set to heavy cardstock in Design Space.
+Or, if you are using Maker, set it to heavy cardstock in Design Space.
 (We will cover settings in more detail later).